The man behind The Grueling Truth - Where Legends Speak

 And then there’s the one thing that overrides everything else: Jeff Fisher owes his career to a trick play.
 Think about what happens if not for the Music City Miracle.
 Tennessee goes one-and-done after a 13-3 season, Fisher’s first winning record with the team.
 He probably lasts another two years, three at most.

 But the Miracle happened.
-Tennessee then beat the top two teams in the AFC (Indianapolis and Jacksonville), then came within a yard of tying Super Bowl XXXIV on the final play.
-Steve McNair becomes a Tennessee legend, and Fisher gets to stay in charge another 11 years.
+Tennessee then beat the top two teams in the AFC (Indianapolis and Jacksonville), they came within a yard of tying Super Bowl XXXIV on the final play.
+Steve McNair becomes a Tennessee legend, and Fisher gets to stay in charge for another 11 years.
 Did any coach ever get more mileage out of a trick play?

 Then he goes to the Rams misses the playoffs every year and still keeps his job!
 Remember this about Fisher he lost with Case Keenum, Nick Foles, Jared Goff, and Sam Bradford over his last few years and after he was fired they have all played very well.
 Fisher can be seen these days shopping from Couponsmonk.com, let’s face it he doesn’t have anything better to do.
+Until of course the USFL popped up and now he can be found coaching the Michigan Panthers.